 Mandate

-- 11 asset categories covered by the study: drinking water supply assets, stormwater and wastewater management assets, transportation assets, waste management assets, information technology, enviromental services, public safety, civic institutions, parks and outdoor recreation and vehicles and equipment
+- 11 categories of assets involved in the study: potable water supply assets, stormwater and wastewater management assets, transportation assets, waste management assets, information technology assets, ecological services, public safety assets, civic facilities, outdoor parks and recreation, and vehicles and equipment.

-- Use of the American Society of Civil Engineers (ASCE) top-down method that allows the city to answer the following four main questions: 1) what do we have?, 2) how much is it worth?, 3) what is the condition of the different assets?, 4) what is the useful life of the assets?
+- Use of the top-down method from the American Society of Civil Engineers (ASCE) which allows the city to answer the following four main questions: 1) what do we own?
+2) how much is it worth?
+3) what is the condition of the various asset components?
+4) what is the useful life of the assets?

 Methodology

-- Drawing up a portrait of the city's asset inventory, determine their replacement values and lifetimes using data collected and past experiences,
+- Prepare a portrait of the city's asset inventory, determine their replacement values and lifespans using collected data and past experiences,

 - Define the criteria to be evaluated, namely: physical condition and performance, capacity versus needs, available funding versus needs, and assign weights to each criterion,

-- Qualitatively assess the state of the assets through google form questionnaires addressed to the managers, interviews and workshops,
+- Qualitatively assess the condition of the assets through Google Form questionnaires addressed to managers, interviews, and workshops,

-- Make 10-year projections on the condition of the assets, taking into account past investments and future trends,
+- Make projections over a 10-year horizon on the condition of the assets considering past investments and future trends,

-- Formulate recommendations to the city on the interventions and investments to be made on each family of assets in order to allow the municipal actors to make informed decisions concerning their assets and to establish an order of prioritization of the interventions.
+- Formulate recommendations to the city on interventions and investments to be made on each asset family to enable municipal stakeholders to make informed decisions regarding their assets and establish a prioritization order for interventions.